MaximilianKr/eval_pipeline/README.md

 # Minimal Pairs Eval Pipeline

-An evaluation pipeline for autoregressive language models based on minimal pairs using logprobs.
+An evaluation pipeline for autoregressive language models using minimal pairs and log probabilities.

+This pipeline evaluates language models by reading out the conditional log probabilities for minimal pairs of sentences.
+In each pair, one sentence is considered *correct*, while the other contains a minimal violation.
+The model is expected to assign a lower probability to the *incorrect* sentence.

+By using a sufficient number of test items targeting specific linguistic phenomena, the accuracy of the model’s probability assignments provides an indication of its linguistic capabilities and understanding of these phenomena.
+Assessing models at different training checkpoints should give an estimate whether these capabilities emerge during pre-training.

 ## Overview